By Alex Ross, Head of Southeast Asia, Audley Travel

 We prefer not to use hotels and services that have connections with the government.
 Instead, we prefer smaller, privately owned entities, including our local family-run partner.
 We can advise you which hotels and services are owned by government officials.

-We would advise anyone visiting Burma not to purchase jade or other precious stones.
+We would advise anyone visiting Myanmar not to purchase jade or other precious stones.
 It’s widely acknowledged that the mining industry has strong connections to the military, giving it a huge revenue generator.
 Furthermore, conditions for miners are unregulated and dangerous, and in recent years there have been major incidents including the loss of 90 miners’ lives in Hpakant, the centre of jade mining.

-Recent changes in Burma
+Recent changes in Myanmar

-Close to the end of his presidential term, Barack Obama signed an executive order lifting all remaining sanctions against Burma.
+Close to the end of his presidential term, Barack Obama signed an executive order lifting all remaining sanctions against Myanmar.
 He declared that the government there had made, ‘substantial progress in improving human rights’.

 Although the military’s drafted constitution restricts her from ever becoming president, in April 2016 the role of State Counsellor was created for Aung San Suu Kyi, the leader of the National League for Democracy.
 This effectively allows her legal authority over all policy that isn’t controlled by the military.